Guest access in Microsoft Teams

 Why use guest access?

-With guest access, organizations that use Teams can provide external access to teams, documents in channels, resources, chats, and applications to their partners, while maintaining complete control over their own corporate data.
-All guests in Teams are covered by the same compliance and auditing protection as the rest of Office 365, and guests can be managed securely within Azure AD.
+With guest access, organizations that use Teams can provide access to teams, documents in channels, resources, chats, and applications to their partners, while maintaining complete control over their own corporate data.

 The guest experience has limitations by design.
 Make sure you understand the guest experience so you don't try to fix something that isn't a problem.
 Here's a list of some of the functionality that isn't available to a guest in Microsoft Teams: